RamSailopal/YottaLua-Gitpod/README.md

     List ^test
     ^test(1)="Testing"

- The same Lua code can be run in Lua environment (third window)
+ The same Lua code can be run in the Lua environment (third window)

      ydb = require('yottadb')
      ydb.set('^TEST', {'1'}, "Testing")